 Americans for Responsible Recreational Access has played a leading role in the creation and expansion of the Recreational Trails Program (RTP).
 Both as an independent association and as part of the Coalition for Recreational Trails, ARRA has actively pursued increased funding for the grant program included in Transportation Reauthorization legislation.
-With the increased funding for the program secured through 2009, it is imperative that recreationists and groups take full advantage of the opportunity presented by the RTP to fund trail construction, maintenance and other trail related expenses.

 The RTP is a grant program for motorized and non-motorized trail and trail related infrastructure that is overseen by the Department of Transportation’s Federal Highway Administration (FHWA) and funded through the transportation reauthorization process.
 Every time you fill your vehicle with gas you pay a tax that is collected by your state and then sent to the federal government to be dispersed and spent on road and bridge construction and maintenance and other transportation related expenditures.
 As part of the transportation reauthorization process in 1991 it was decided that the taxes paid by OHV riders at the pump were unfairly used to fund on-road priorities despite the fact that the OHV rider used the gas for off-road purposes, so the RTP was born.

 RTP grants are administered by each state.
-The allocation of the total RTP budget to individual states is based on a formula, mandated by law, that apportions half of the total funds equally among all states with the other half distributed in proportion to the estimated amount of non-highway recreational fuel use in each State.
+The allocation of the total RTP budget to individual states is based on a formula, mandated by law, that apportions half of the total funds equally among all states with the other half distributed in proportion to the estimated amount of non-highway recreational fuel use in each state.
 The law also provides that except in approved circumstances states must spend 30% of their allocation on motorized uses, 30% on non-motorized uses and 40% on multiple use trails.
 It is important to note that multiple use trails do not need to include motorized uses.
 For example a dual use trail could include both mountain biking and horseback riding.

-States may make grants to private organizations (including rider groups), or to municipal, county, State, or Federal government agencies.
-Some States, by policy, do not provide funds to private organizations.
+States may make grants to private organizations (including rider groups), or to municipal, county, state, or Federal government agencies.
+Some states, by policy, do not provide funds to private organizations.
 Projects may be on public or private land, but projects on private land must provide written assurances of public access.

 Again, this varies from state to state; however, awards typically range from $2,000 to $50,000.

 ARRA will continue to press for increased funds to be allocated through the transportation reauthorization process.
-In addition, recreationists can visit the ARRA website for detailed information and guidance on who to contact and on preparing successful applications for RTP funds.

-Official Federal Highway Administration RTP site
+Official Federal Highway Administration RTP site.

 A list of state RTP administrators is also available on the FHWA website.